 Start in the northernmost town of Strasburg, and then, wend your way 30 miles down Route 11 to Toms Brook, Woodstock, Edinburg, Mount Jackson, Bayse, and New Market.

-In the 1800’s, Shenandoah County was the “Breadbasket of the Confederacy,” torched by Union General, Philip Sheridan, during the Civil War.
+In the 1800s, Shenandoah County was the “Breadbasket of the Confederacy,” torched by Union General, Philip Sheridan, during the Civil War.
 Destroying every last sprig of wheat, a stalk of corn, and storage barn, the raid succeeded in cutting off Confederate food supplies.

 There are caverns to explore, Rose Bowl floats to ogle, superb potato chips to munch, murals to study, summits to climb, wine to sip, and, surprisingly, a growing number of passionate artisans and craftspeople.